-Bhutan promotes eco-friendly tourism which operates under the control of the central Bhutanese Government.
-This means, that independent traveling is not allowed in Nepal and you must book your Bhutan Travel package with a trusted travel agency in Nepal.
-And only after having your tour to Bhutan booked, can you get your Visa for Bhutan.
-Also, the cost of traveling, and the facilities you get are pre-defined by the government.
-In terms of expenses, the cost of a Bhutan tour is the highest among the South Asian country, however, the price is worth it.
+Bhutan promotes eco-friendly tourism, which operates under the control of the central Bhutanese Government.
+This means that independent traveling is not allowed in Nepal, and you must book your Bhutan Travel package with a trusted travel agency in Nepal.
+And only after booking your tour to Bhutan can you get your Visa for Bhutan.
+Also, the Government pre-defined the cost of traveling and the facilities you get.
+Regarding expenses, the cost of a Bhutan tour is the highest among South Asian countries.
+However, the price is worth it.
 A large portion of your cost of Bhutan travel goes for

-Nepal to Bhutan tour can be a short as well as rejuvenating experience in the mystical land of Buddhist culture.
-And you will definitely be happier after the Nepal Bhutan tour because According to a global survey of Business Week in 2006 Bhutan has been evaluated as the happiest country in Asia and the eighth-happiest nation globally.
+Nepal to Bhutan tour can be a short and rejuvenating experience in the mystical Land of Buddhist culture.
+And you will be happier after the Nepal Bhutan tour.
+According to a global survey of Business Week in 2006, Bhutan has been evaluated as the happiest country in Asia and the eighth-happiest nation globally.

 Bhutan is well-known for its Gross National Happiness, ”The essence of the philosophy of Gross National Happiness is the peace and happiness of our people and security and sovereignty of the nation.” – said the current King, Jigme Khesar Namgyel Wangchuck.